 The Feldherrnhalle dominates the left side of the square and was actually modeled after Florence’s Loggia in Piazza della Signoria.
 Inside the Feldherrnhalle sits famous statues telling the stories of Bavaria.
 The statues are guarded on the outside by two stone Lions.

 Why are the English Gardens in Munich better than gardens in other cities?
 Because of the four beer tents you can find in the center of the park!
 If you’re looking to get out of the bustle of the city center, the English Gardens are the perfect place for a relaxing walk or bike ride topped off with a cold German beer and a warm pretzel.

 A fact you might not know about Munich…it’s the river surfing capital of the world!
 You’ll see professional surfers braving these treacherous river waves throughout the city.
 But don’t get any ideas…these waves are for professionals only.

 Book a Bike Tour

 One of my favorite ways to see any new city is on a bike tour!
-Mike’s Bike Tours offers a great 3-hour tour leaving from Marienzplatz that highlights all the best that Munich has to offer.
+Viator’s Munich City Bike Tour offers a great 4-hour tour leaving from Karlsplatz that highlights all the best that Munich has to offer.
 They usually include a break in the English Gardens for a beer and a well-deserved snack.
-There can be a lot to see in Munich and Mike’s Bikes does a great job of showing you lots of amazing places at once!
+There can be a lot to see in Munich and a bike tour is great to show you lots of amazing places at once!